alexmelkor/obloadtest/README.md

 # obloadtest
 Simple load test for openforbeta.com

-This test demonstrates basic JMeter's features, like  parsing server's response and cycles and conditions.
+This test demonstrates basic JMeter's features, like  parsing server's response, cycles and conditions.
 Now covered only following cases:

 As regular user